Hvaldimir: Hvaldimir's life

+In May 2023, Hvaldimir was located near Hunnebostrand, in south-western Sweden, having travelled along the Scandinavian coastline at a faster speed than previously observed.
+While the reasons for this movement aren't entirely clear, marine biologist Sebastian Strand speculated that the whale might have been seeking the company of others of his species, to socialise, or to find a mate.

+In early June 2023, Hvaldimir appeared in a highly populated area, in a river near midtown Gothenburg, Sweden.

+In mid-June, he followed a boat to the river Glomma.

+In late June, Hvaldimir showed up in Strömstad and in Kungshamn, two towns not far from the Norwegian border.

+On 10 July 2023, it was reported that the Hammerfest town council had actually voted 28–32 in favour of setting up a private fjord sanctuary away from the busy harbour, but still within the region of Finnmark, away from maritime traffic and potentially dangerous tourists.
+OneWhale, one of the organisations involved in Hvaldimir's care and observations, stated that other captive and human-conditioned beluga whales from around the world could be rescued and potentially joined with Hvaldimir, with the whales possibly being released further north to the waters off Svalbard, where a group of wild belugas is known to exist.

 Interactions with people

-On 4 May 2019, after a day in Hammerfest, two friends went to the docks to look for the whale; 25-year-old Ina Mansika's iPhone fell out of her pocket into the water and the whale brought it back to her.
+On 4 May 2019, after a day in Hammerfest, two friends went to the docks to look for the whale; 25-year-old Ina Mansika's phone fell out of her pocket into the water and the whale brought it back to her.
 A video posted on Instagram shows her then scratching him under the chin.

 In June 2019, he pulled a diver's knife from its scabbard, and played with an underwater drone that was being tested.
-On 9 September, he was filmed taking a kayaker’s GoPro camera, then retrieving it from the harbour floor to return it to its owner, while earlier that month he was observed playing with a wild herring gull, teasing it into dropping fish it had caught.
+On 9 September, he was filmed taking a kayaker's GoPro camera, then retrieving it from the harbour floor to return it to its owner, while earlier that month he was observed playing with a wild herring gull, teasing it into dropping fish it had caught.

-In November 2019, a video appeared online of a beluga playing fetch with a rugby ball off the Norwegian coast; this has been confirmed to be Hvaldimir.
+In November 2019, a video appeared online of a beluga playing fetch with a rugby ball off the Norwegian coast; this was confirmed to be Hvaldimir.